 What to do with

-Mobiles contain a range of materials including metals, plastics and several valuable components - such as silver - which can be extracted and re-used.
+Mobile phones contain a range of materials including metals, plastics and several valuable components - such as silver - which can be extracted and re-used.
 There are an increasing number of options for recycling and re-using old mobile phones.
-Remember to delete all personal data from your handset before selling or recycling your old phone - your service provider can advise on how to do this or you can follow the advice below.

 It is important to ensure that your personal data is removed from your mobile phone before you pass it on or send it for recycling.